jhpyle/docassemble/_docs/initial.md

   loop limit: 600
   recursion limit: 600
 {% endhighlight %}

+## <a name="review button color"></a><a name="review button icon"></a>Customizing buttons on review pages

+By default, when you use a [`review`] screen that includes buttons, the buttons have the [Bootstrap] "success" color.
+You can style these buttons using the `review button color` and `review button icon` features.

+The `review button color` can be one of `primary`, `secondary`, `success`, `danger`, `warning`, `info`, `light`, `link`, and `dark`.
+The default is `'success'`.
+The actual colors depend on the Bootstrap theme.

+The `review button icon` can be set to the name of the [Font Awesome] icon to use at the start of the button.
+The default is `'pencil-alt'`.
+The icon name is assumed to refer to an icon in the "solid" collection (`fas`).
+To use a different collection, specify a name such as `fab-fa-windows` for the `windows` icon in the "brand" collection.
+The default is `None`, which means no icon is included.

+Here is an example that uses the same style as "Edit" buttons within tables.

+{% include side-by-side.html demo="review-edit-list-custom-button" %}

 [infinite loop protection]: {{ site.baseurl }}/docs/config.html#loop limit
 [ending screen]: {{ site.baseurl }}/docs/questions.html#ending screens
 [`device()`]: {{ site.baseurl }}/docs/functions.html#device